mykeln/teslaprep/model_y_checklist.md

 1. [ ] Frunk

 **OPEN ALL DOORS, INCLUDING FRUNK, TRUNK**
+1. [ ] Test that door handles present themselves when you walk towards the car, and also when you press them.
 1. [ ] Test power liftgate operation on trunk
 1. [ ] Test Power liftgate height adjustment
 1. [ ] Test all doors (including frunk and trunk) to ensure they open and close without unreasonable effort or sound